 Routing

-directory and automatically loaded by the framework during application boot.
+H3ravel offers expressive and organized ways to define web and API routes.
+Routes are defined in the src/routes directory and automatically loaded by the framework during application boot.

 Basic Examples

-Define routes in src/routes/web.ts
+Define routes in src/routes/web.ts:

 import { Router } from "@h3ravel/router";